List of The Deptford Mice characters: Audrey Brown

 After the Starwife dies and her body is burned in a pyre, Audrey finds a snowdrop flower in the ashes.
 She uses this to defeat the spirit of Jupiter once and for all.

 Then, after digging through the cellar, she finds the silver acorn and takes it up to the observatory hill to become the new Starwife and reigns for ten years.
 However, when black squirrels arrive in Greenwich in The Deptford Mice Almanack, she is ousted from office by the mysterious squirrelmaid Morella.
 What became of Audrey after that is currently unknown.

 Audrey's one true love was Piccadilly, whom she had a rough start with when they first met in The Dark Portal.
 She blames the city mouse for the death of her father, whom Piccadilly had last been with at the time of his death.
-Though Piccadilly eventually develops feelings for Aubrey, he returns to the city, thinking that Aubrey will never accept him.
-Over the course of The Crystal Prison, Aubrey realizes that she wants nothing more than to see Piccadilly again, and was extremely despaired when she realized that she would have to marry Twit just to survive the events caused by Jupiter.
-When Piccadilly returns to Deptford in The Final Reckoning, Aubrey admits to him that she missed him a lot, but was unable to say much else.
-Before Piccadilly met his untimely death, Aubrey desperately tries to explain her marital situation to him, but a confused Piccadilly just brushes it off and goes out to confront Morgan and Jupiter.
-Aubrey is overwhelmed with grief at his death, but was able to find acceptance when she was able to share a kiss with his ghost before parting ways for good.
+Though Piccadilly eventually develops feelings for Audrey, he returns to the city, thinking that Audrey will never accept him.
+Over the course of The Crystal Prison, Audrey realizes that she wants nothing more than to see Piccadilly again, and was extremely despaired when she realized that she would have to marry Twit just to survive the events caused by Jupiter.
+When Piccadilly returns to Deptford in The Final Reckoning, Audrey admits to him that she missed him a lot, but was unable to say much else.
+Before Piccadilly met his untimely death, Audrey desperately tries to explain her marital situation to him, but a confused Piccadilly just brushes it off and goes out to confront Morgan and Jupiter.
+Audrey is overwhelmed with grief at his death, but was able to find acceptance when she was able to share a kiss with his ghost before parting ways for good.